 As a general word of caution to everyone who homeschools, take care not to let the lesson plans of any curriculum or the dictates of a managing organization cloud your spiritual vision.
 How softly and silently that cloud drifts in when all seems well and your guard is down!
 But I am afraid that as the serpent deceived Eve by his cunning, your thoughts will be led astray from a sincere and pure devotion to Christ.
 For if someone comes and proclaims another Jesus than the one we proclaimed, or if you receive a different spirit from the one you received, or if you accept a different gospel from the one you accepted, you put up with it readily enough.
 (2 Corinthians 11:3-4)

 Finally, to those who wish to persuade me to enroll my daughter in the latest charter or alternative school, thanks for thinking of me.
 I’m sure the invitation comes from a desire to see my daughter’s relationship with God flourish through her schooling and not to promote or expand one support program over another…right?
 Well, due to the reasons listed above, and so many more that must wait for another time, I’m perfectly content to stay right where I am.

 What could any organization offer me that would be better than what I already have?

 And, if you’ve heard me out and still feel compelled to recruit me, then I really have to question the heart beneath your motives.

 Times change, but it’s sad to see the once unified community of Christian homeschoolers divide and dwindle.
 Our children will learn no matter what path we choose.
-It’s just unfortunate that so many families starting down this road today may never recognize the incredible opportunity right under their noses—it’s the chance to see God at work and experience His guidance and provision in our daily lives.
-Who will be left to come alongside new families, now?
+It’s just unfortunate that so many families starting down this road today may never realize the incredible opportunity right under their noses—in fact, many are being steered away from this chance to see God at work in their daily lives and experience His provision.
+Who is left to come alongside new families, now?
 And who will show them that they can actually homeschool without the intervention of professionals?